January 6, 2025

 The probability of an average launch distance of at least 2,028ft is…

 Reminder: The distances traveled by a 10lb pumpkin launched via a trebuchet are approximately normally distributed with a mean of 1800ft and a standard deviation of 250ft.
 A particular team feels that their pumpkin launching trebuchet is much better than average.
-On a typical day (it’s not extra windy), then team launches a random selection of twelve 10lb pumpkins.
+On a typical day (it’s not extra windy), the team launches a random selection of twelve 10lb pumpkins.
 Their average launch distance is 2,028ft.
 What is the probability that a random selection of twelve launches averages 2,028ft or further?

-1. Note that the population distribution of launch distances is not skewed (it is approximately normal).
+Note that the population distribution of launch distances is not skewed (it is approximately normal).

-2. This means that we have no skew to overcome, and our sampling distribution will be approximately normal.
+This means that we have no skew to overcome, and our sampling distribution will be approximately normal.

-3. Launch distance is a numerical variable, and so the sampling distribution for average launch distances of 12 pumpkins will be \(\displaystyle{N\left(\mu, S_E = \sigma/\sqrt{n}\right)}\), which in this case is \(\displaystyle{N\left(\mu = 1800, S_E = 250/\sqrt{12}\right)}\)
+Launch distance is a numerical variable, and so the sampling distribution for average launch distances of 12 pumpkins will be \(\displaystyle{N\left(\mu, S_E = \sigma/\sqrt{n}\right)}\), which in this case is \(\displaystyle{N\left(\mu = 1800, S_E = 250/\sqrt{12}\right)}\)

 The probability of an average launch distance of at least 2,028ft is…

-1 - pnorm(2028, 1800, 250/sqrt(12)) \(\approx\) 0.0008
+1 - pnorm(2028, 1800, 250/sqrt(12))

 Reminder: The distances traveled by a 10lb pumpkin launched via a trebuchet are approximately normally distributed with a mean of 1800ft and a standard deviation of 250ft.
 A particular team feels that their pumpkin launching trebuchet is much better than average.
-On a typical day (it’s not extra windy), then team launches a random selection of twelve 10lb pumpkins.
+On a typical day (it’s not extra windy), the team launches a random selection of twelve 10lb pumpkins.
 Their average launch distance is 2,028ft.
 What is the probability that a random selection of twelve launches averages 2,028ft or further?

-1. Note that the population distribution of launch distances is not skewed (it is approximately normal).
+Note that the population distribution of launch distances is not skewed (it is approximately normal).

-2. This means that we have no skew to overcome, and our sampling distribution will be approximately normal.
+This means that we have no skew to overcome, and our sampling distribution will be approximately normal.

-3. Launch distance is a numerical variable, and so the sampling distribution for average launch distances of 12 pumpkins will be \(\displaystyle{N\left(\mu, S_E = \sigma/\sqrt{n}\right)}\), which in this case is \(\displaystyle{N\left(\mu = 1800, S_E = 250/\sqrt{12}\right)}\)
+Launch distance is a numerical variable, and so the sampling distribution for average launch distances of 12 pumpkins will be \(\displaystyle{N\left(\mu, S_E = \sigma/\sqrt{n}\right)}\), which in this case is \(\displaystyle{N\left(\mu = 1800, S_E = 250/\sqrt{12}\right)}\)

 The probability of an average launch distance of at least 2,028ft is…

-1 - pnorm(2028, 1800, 250/sqrt(12)) \(\approx\) 0.0008
+1 - pnorm(2028, 1800, 250/sqrt(12))

+Observing an average launch distance this long is extremely unlikely if the average launch is really 1,800ft.
 This team’s trebuchet is likely much stronger than the average trebuchet!

 Reminder: The distances traveled by a 10lb pumpkin launched via a trebuchet are approximately normally distributed with a mean of 1800ft and a standard deviation of 250ft.
 A particular team feels that their pumpkin launching trebuchet is much better than average.
-On a typical day (it’s not extra windy), then team launches a random selection of twelve 10lb pumpkins.
+On a typical day (it’s not extra windy), the team launches a random selection of twelve 10lb pumpkins.
 Their average launch distance is 2,028ft.
 What is the probability that a random selection of twelve launches averages 2,028ft or further?

-1. Note that the population distribution of launch distances is not skewed (it is approximately normal).
+Note that the population distribution of launch distances is not skewed (it is approximately normal).

-2. This means that we have no skew to overcome, and our sampling distribution will be approximately normal.
+This means that we have no skew to overcome, and our sampling distribution will be approximately normal.

-3. Launch distance is a numerical variable, and so the sampling distribution for average launch distances of 12 pumpkins will be \(\displaystyle{N\left(\mu, S_E = \sigma/\sqrt{n}\right)}\), which in this case is \(\displaystyle{N\left(\mu = 1800, S_E = 250/\sqrt{12}\right)}\)
+Launch distance is a numerical variable, and so the sampling distribution for average launch distances of 12 pumpkins will be \(\displaystyle{N\left(\mu, S_E = \sigma/\sqrt{n}\right)}\), which in this case is \(\displaystyle{N\left(\mu = 1800, S_E = 250/\sqrt{12}\right)}\)

 The probability of an average launch distance of at least 2,028ft is…

-1 - pnorm(2028, 1800, 250/sqrt(12)) \(\approx\) 0.0008
+1 - pnorm(2028, 1800, 250/sqrt(12))

+Observing an average launch distance this long is extremely unlikely if the average launch is really 1,800ft.
 This team’s trebuchet is likely much stronger than the average trebuchet!

 FYI: The current world record is a launch of 4,091ft by a trebuchet named “Chunk Norris”, captained by Mike Powers of Bedford, NH!